-But to Edgar Snow, the story was too big and too important not to tell, and it has stood the test of time – Red Star Over China has never been out of print since its initial publication in 1937 and it remains the starting point for any comprehensive study of the origins of modern China.
+But to Edgar Snow, the story was too big and too important not to tell, and it has stood the test of time.
+His book Red Star Over China has never been out of print since its initial publication in 1937, and it remains the starting point for any comprehensive study of the origins of modern China.

 Snow’s early life